Talk to us 0300 365 3100

 Abuse or neglect in relation to safeguarding children includes:

-Other categories or specific acts of abuse and neglect may be categorised differently by other organisations and Habinteg is aware that abuse may also include, but is not limited to:
+Other categories or specific acts of abuse and neglect may be categorised differently by other organisations and Habinteg is aware that abuse may also include, but isn't limited to:

 Anyone can carry out abuse or neglect, including: